The Joys of Automation

 Spells

 This spell in the Core Rules is called Delicate Audience.
-It comes with a complete description, but no notes on how a witch might construct this spell, because that’s not important here - we just want to know what a character needs to do cast the spell, and how it works.
+It comes with a complete description, but no notes on how a witch might construct this spell, because that’s not important here - we just want to know what to roll when casting it.

-By and large, only large companies have big spell indexes, presumably because making an alphabetical list of every spell in the book takes time and skill.
+Constructing a big index of all spells requires a big company, because making an alphabetical list of every spell in the book takes time and skill.
 However, with some LaTeX automation, it takes neither.

 Here, all the spells appear, but this time Delicate Audience only has the basic information about casting the spell, not the long form.
-It also has a couple of new words - ‘Detailed, Devious, Witness’ - in case anyone wants to see how the spell was constructed from basic parts.
+It also has a couple of new words - ‘Detailed, Devious, Witness’ - which describe how the spell was constructed.

 When players look at their spells, they can easily remember to roll the dice, and add their Charisma (for all spells) and the lowest Sphere they need for the spell (in this case, ‘Fate/ Water’).
-However, the Judge has a more difficult task, as they need to jump between multiple creatures who use different stats.
+However, the Judge needs needs to jump between NPCs constantly, which becomes challenging with a few NPCs with spells.

 Tsosh rolls with +5

 However, the spell below that - Mind’s Chatter - reads quite differently.
-The players will be rolling directly against the dragon’s Traits, i.e. they will be rolling at a TN of 7 + the Dragon’s Charisma + Fate.
+The players would roll directly against the dragon’s Traits, i.e. they would roll at a TN of 7 + the Dragon’s Charisma + Fate.
 But the spell simply lists the total - it says the players roll against ‘TN 12’.

 (Once again, it doesn’t seem difficult to work out 7 + 2 + 3 = 12, but in the middle of a dramatic scene, with a load of things to do, anyone running a game can easily forget how to tie up their own shoelaces)